 ‘I’m keeping this by the way.’

 The smiles that came back at her were equally forced but she was grateful for the effort.
 Even Cadmus’ mouth twitched.
-Once again she thought of her friends in the cohort, and wondered how many Caderyn would see Annwn’s bridge today because she had plucked out that coin.
+Once again she thought of her friends in the cohort, and wondered how many Caderyn would see Annwn’s bridge today because she had plucked out that golden coin.
 She took a breath and pushed the thought away.
 It was all in the hands of the gods now, and once again she touched a hand to the amulet around her neck.
 Both Gregor and Cadmus put hands to their chests as well, no doubt feeling the outlines of their own charms to the War God.
 They are asking their god to bless me; Gaians praying for Lurians to win a victory and come home safe.
 Rhia almost shook her head.
 It was a strange world indeed that she’d created.

 Thunder rumbled overhead and snapped her back to the present, as did the cries to Taran from Lurians on both sides of the water.
 She pressed her lips together and killed her next thought before it could form.
 We are not the same.
 The Seiriae are savage and brutal.
 And they must be stopped.
 The warriors on the bridge began to call taunts across the river, their warpaint running down their faces like blood as the rain intensified.
 May we turn it to the real thing when we cross.

 She turned to face her fellow commanders and exchanged grips with all of them.
 Gawan’s grip was firmer and longer than the others and she did her best to smile for him.
-One thing was for sure; the Caderyn might be the first to cross, but the Gorvicae would be hard on their heels.
+One thing was for sure; the Caderyn might be the first to cross, but the Gorvicae would be hard upon their heels.
 Rhia motioned for her pony and hauled herself into the saddle.
 She gave a last nod to the others.

 ‘I’ll see you in Seiriae land.’